Breeds

 1. Can I review health certifications for both parent dogs?
 Look for hip X-rays, genetic screenings, and eye exams.

 2. What socialization practices do you use for puppies?
-Ethical programs expose litters to varied sounds, surfaces, and handling before adoption.
+Litters in ethical programs are exposed to different sounds, surfaces and handling prior to adoption.

 3. Do you offer a health guarantee?
-Contracts should cover genetic conditions for at least two years and include a return policy.
+Genetic conditions ought to be covered by contracts at least two years and with a return policy.

 Health Testing and Ethical Practices